masseydigital/az203-exam-prep/Developing Azure Platform as a Service/README.md

 Mobile backend services need to be able to support data storage, user authentication, data synchronization, and the ability to send notifications to a variety of mobile device types.

 ### Add Push Notifications for Mobile Apps
+The Mobile Apps feature of Azure App Service is a collection of Azure services commonly used to support mobile client apps.
+It includes data storage, user authentication, and push notfiications.
+They are accessible via REST Api or using a microsoft provided API that can be added to your mobile client.
+There are two parts to every mobile application (1) the client app and (2) the supporting mobile service on Azure.

+Mobile Apps provides a backend service that can be defined using either ASP.Net or node.js.  this allows for OData v3 source that can be linked ot either an Azure SQL Database, or an on-premises hosted SQL server.
+This data can be accessed via REST or using a Microsoft provided SDK.

+When using the Mobile Apps SDK in your client app to access your data, you will also get a robust API to manage data synchronization between the client mobile app and the cloud data store.

+Mobile Apps includes support for several identify providers.
+You can use Azure Active Directory or common client providers including Facebook, Google, Twitter, and Microsoft.
+Mobile Apps provides OAuth 2.0 authentication for each.

+When using the client SDKs, you can integrate with Azure Notifications Hub to manage and send notifications to your app users.

+The client applications are automatically created for iOS, Android, Xamarin, and Apache Cordova.
+The client projects includes the Mobile Apps SDK and are configured to work with your instance of the Mobile App Service.

+Azure Notification Hubs provide an easy-to-use infrastructure that enables you to send mobile push notifications from any backend to any mobile platform.

+Push notifications are able to notify users when an event has occurred.
+On Windows Store and Windows Phone applications, the notification results in a _toast_ (a modeless window appearing at the top of the screen) or with tile updates on the Start screen.
+Push notifications are delivered through platform-specific infrastructures called _Platform Notification Systems (PNS)_.

+There are 4 main challenges when developing push notification systems
+1) Platform Dependency: Each platform generally has its own interface to send push notifications
+2) Scale: scaling of both token updates and requests to the PNS.
+3) Routing: PNSs provide a way to send a message to a device.
+In most apps, however, notifications are targeted at users and/or interest groups.
+As such, the app backend must maintain a registry that associates interest groups with device tokens.
+4) Monitoring & Telemetry: Tracking and aggregating the outcomes of millions of notifications is not trivial and it is usually an important component of any solution that uses push notifications.

+Notification Hubs aim to alleviate the 4 above challenges.
+The Advantage of using Notification Hubs is:
+1) Multi-platform support: Support for all major platforms, i.e. iOS, Android, Windows Phone, etc.
+2) Works with any backend: cloud / on-prem, .Net, php, Java, node
+3) Scale: Notification Hubs scale to millions of devices without the need of re-architecting or sharding.
+4) Rich Delivery Patterns: Broadcast, unicast/multicast, Segmentation
+5) Personalization: Each device can have one or more templates.
+6) Security: Shared Access Secrets (SAS) or federated authentication
+7) Rich Telemetry: Available in the portal and programmatically.

 ### Enable Offline Sync for Mobile App
+Offline sync allows end users to interact with a mobile app -- viewing, adding, or modifying data without a network connection.
+Changes are stored in a local database.
+Once the device is back online, these changes are synced with the remote backend.

+The Azure Mobile App offline features allow you to interact with a local database when ou are in an offline scenario.
+To use these features in your app, you initialize a _SyncContext_ to a local store.
+Then reference your table through the _IMobileServiceSyncTable_ interface.

+When using sync tables, your client code controls when local changes are synchronized with an Azure Mobile App backend.
+Nothing is sent to the backend until there is a call to _push_ local changes.
+Similarly, the local store is populated with new data only when there is a call to _pull_ data.

+_Push_: Push is an operation on the sync context and sends all CUD changes since the last push.
+Note that it is not possible to send only an individual table's changes, because otherwise operations could be sent out of order.

+_Pull_: Pull is performed on a per-table basis and can be customized with a query to retrieve only a subset of the server data.
+The Azure Mobile client SDK then insert the resulting data into the local store.

+_Implicit Pushes_:  If a pull is executed against a table that has pending local updates, the pull first executes a _push()_ on the sync context.
+This push helps minimize conflicts between changes that are already queued and new data from the server.

+_Incremental Sync_: The first parameter to the pull operation is a _query name_ this is used only on the client.

+_Purging_: You can clear the contents of the local store using IMobileServiceSyncTable.PurgeAsync.
+Purging may be necessary if you have stale data in the client database or if you want to discard all pending chagnes.

 ### Implement a Remote Instrumentation Strategy for Mobile Devices